cleminso/cleminso.xyz/content/now.md

 ---

 ### What I'm up to right now
-1. I'm currently searching remote internship/job in web3 ecosystem
+1. Build a new AJNA frontend
-2. I'm learning about web3 Product, to try to find my way as Product Owner / Product manager
+2. I'm learning about web3 Product, to try to find my way as Product Owner / Product Manager
 3. I built this website to practice explaining my thoughts and show some work I can do
-4. Build my own project with my friend Nick (more soon)

 ### My current learning & interests
-- Product DeFi UX
+- Product DeFi UX (Lending and Borrowing)
-- Agile methodologies
-- Privacy and encryption
+- Uniswap v3 LPs